USD STUDY ABROAD Direct Programs

-Access to the rest of Germany, including Hamburg, Hanover, and Berlin, as well as Western, Central, and Eastern Europe, is easily accomplished from the local train station.
-Germany has much to offer students, including the mix of historic and modern in Berlin, the cathedral in Cologne, and the historic towns in Bavaria.
+Access to the rest of Germany, including Leipzig, Munich, and Berlin, as well as Western, Central, and Eastern Europe, is easily accomplished from the local train station.
+Germany has much to offer students, including the mix of the historic and the modern in Berlin, the cathedral in Cologne, and the historic towns in Bavaria.

 Universities in Germany approach academics in a very different way than in the United States.
 Students may not receive a syllabus and, if they do, it will not contain the same amount of detail provided in USD syllabi.
 Students are expected to pursue more independent study outside of the classroom while still continuing preparation for final exams.
 This course layout allows students the opportunity to pursue personal academic interests within the context of the course without having the additional reading and writing assignments typically found within the American higher educational system.
 Students’ grades will typically be only based on a final exam.